 Special Item Related to Russia The war in Eastern Europe and related sanctions imposed on Russia and related actors by the United States and other jurisdictions required us to commence the orderly wind down of our operations in Russia beginning in the first quarter of 2022.
-As of December 31, 2023, we have ceased operations in Russia and have completed the liquidation of our only subsidiary in Russia.
-As a result, our presentation of segment revenue and Adjusted EBITDA for the years ending December 31, 2022 and 2021 exclude the immaterial impact of our operating results in Russia, as well as the impact of impairments taken to write down the carrying value of assets and liabilities, severance charges, and the assessment of collectability on revenue recognition.
-No charges have been recognized for the twelve months ended December 31, 2023.
+We have ceased operations in Russia and have completed the liquidation of our only subsidiary in Russia.
+As a result, our presentation of segment revenue and Adjusted EBITDA for the year ended December 31, 2022, excludes the immaterial impact of our operating results in Russia, as well as the impact of impairments taken to write down the carrying value of assets and liabilities, severance charges, and the assessment of collectability on revenue recognition.
 We consider this to be a non-recurring special item and management has reviewed the results of its business segments excluding these impacts.